davidalger/docker-images-php/README.md

 * `7.3`, `7.3-loaders`, `7.3-fpm`, `7.3-fpm-loaders`
 * `7.2`, `7.2-loaders`, `7.2-fpm`, `7.2-fpm-loaders`

 The `-loaders` suffix indicates the image includes both Source Guardian and IonCube loaders.
-These should be used when encoded PHP code is present in the project.
+These should only be used when encoded PHP is present in a project.

-PHP 7.4 images are currently using a custom pipeline to build RPMS from spec files to workaround issues with upstream dependencies which are holding up the process of getting PHP 7.4 published in IUS repositories.
-These can be found inside the container image at `/var/php74` and `/var/php74-src` where they are located for use as a local RPM repository.

 ## Archived Tags

 The following tags are no longer updated as they are for PHP versions which have reached EOL.
-Additionally due to ImageMagick updates coinciding with the release of EL 7.8 the `*-pecl-imagick` extensions for these older versions will no longer install on the CentOS 7 base image.
+Due to ImageMagick updates coinciding with the release of EL 7.8 the `*-pecl-imagick` extensions for these older versions will no longer build successfully on a current base image.
+Versions of PHP 7.1 and prior have `mcrypt` installed rather than the `sodium` extension.

 * `7.1`, `7.1-loaders`, `7.1-fpm`, `7.1-fpm-loaders`
 * `7.0`, `7.0-loaders`, `7.0-fpm`, `7.0-fpm-loaders`